Campo alle Comete, Stupore. UK Exclusive!

+A: Yes, it does when your name is Feudi San Gregorio.
+They purchased the Campo alle Comete property in February 2016, and its 15 hectares is their first venture in Tuscany.
+Feudi San Gregorio is an iconic and ambitious wine producer that led the winemaking renaissance in southern Italy.
+From their base in Campania, they based their success on indigenous grape varieties and now have over 300 hectares across a range of terroirs.

-Stupore 2015 is the first wine to appear and has its official launch in Italy at VinItaly during April 9-12 2017.
-It’s a seamless red blend; being 50% Merlot, 25% Syrah, 20% Petit Verdot, and 5% Cabernet Sauvignon.
+This has its official launch in Italy at VinItaly during April 9-12 2017.
+It’s a seamless red blend of 50% Merlot, 25% Syrah, 20% Petit Verdot, and 5% Cabernet Sauvignon.
 After fermentation in stainless steel, the wines receive ten months maturation in oak.
 They use a mix of medium-toast old and new oak barriques and foudres.
 After blending, another six months in bottle settles the wine down before release.